Spicy Cauliflower With Peanut Dip (Vegan)

 If you have some friends coming round and don’t know what to cook, put this roasted cauliflower on the menu as an appetizer or side dish.
-But, I wouldn’t blame you if you want to keep them all to yourself – enjoy them with the easy yoghurt dip after a long day, or throw them in your lunch box for a quick and easy snack.
-Not everyone is happy about going back to school, but at least you’ll have cauliflower-taken-to-the-next-level to power you through the day!
+But, I wouldn’t blame you if you want to keep them all to yourself.
+Enjoy them with the easy yoghurt dip after a long day, or throw them in your lunch box for a quick and easy snack for work or school.

-A few tips and tricks for better cauliflower ‘wings’
+A few tips and tricks for crispy spicy cauliflower

 - Mix them together really well with the sauce, making sure each floret is evenly coated.

 - Adjust the seasoning to your liking.
-For example, you can make them more or less spicy through the amount of paprika you use.
-I love spicy food, so I add up to 1 tbsp (and maybe even some sriracha when I serve them).
+For example, you can make them more or less spicy through the amount of sriracha you use.
+I love spicy food, so I usually add more..

 - Don’t leave them in the oven for too long.
 Trust me, I’ve overstepped the line between crispy and burnt a fair share of times and it’s never fun.

 - Make sure the florets aren’t too big: that way, they won’t absorb as much flavour and may not become tender throughout.

 What makes this vegan roasted cauliflower amazing?

 I’m sure this recipe will make you want to marry cauliflower (sometimes I wonder if that’s the future that awaits me).
-They’re:
+The vegan roasted cauliflower bites are:

-- Ready in 25 minutes.
-Great if you need to make some last-minute party food!
+- Ready in 30 minutes.
+Great if you need to make some last-minute snacks or appetizers!

 - Perfect for a side dish, appetizer or snack.

-- Crispy on the outside, with a bit of tenderness on the inside.
+- Crispy on the outside, as well as soft and tender on the inside.

 - Spicy, with a hint of sweetness.